CyberTaoFlow/snort-rules-customization/README.md

 ## Integrate with Secuity Onion
 To integrate the script in Security Onion

-1. modify /etc/nsm/pulledpork/pulledpork.conf file and add the new generated file to the local_rules
+Modify /etc/nsm/pulledpork/pulledpork.conf file and add the new generated file to the local_rules

 ```text
 local_rules=/etc/nsm/rules/local.rules,/opt/snort-scripts/local.advanced.rules
 ```

-2. modify the /usr/bin/rule-update script and add at the end of the file, just before the row "# Restart NIDS processes", the following lines
+Modify the /usr/bin/rule-update script and add at the end of the file, just before the row "# Restart NIDS processes", the following lines

 ```shell
 #########################################